IDAES/idaes-pse/docs/core/util/scaling.rst

     m.scaling_factor[m.conc["Na+"]] = 1e3
     m.scaling_factor[m.conc["Cl-"]] = 1e3

-Variables scaling in state blocks are provided by the developer of a state block.
-Model and can be used as a basis for scaling other model variables and constraints.
+Variable scaling in state blocks is provided by the developer of a state block and can be used as a basis for scaling other model variables and constraints.
 Scaling factors can be modified by users to better represent the process they are modeling.

 Specifying Scaling Factor Expressions
 -------------------------------------